Listen to Rustler’s Moon

 When she was fourteen, her father purchased for her, from a hard-up U.C.
 Berkeley grad student, a Martin 000-18, on which she wrote her first song, and this is the guitar she still mostly plays.
 A professor of creative writing, and author of a novel and numbers of short stories, Sands brings this delight in language to her lyrics.
 In addition, her extensive work as a theatre artist—she’s an actor, director, and playwright—gives her a stylish yet deeply honest performing presence

 Sands performs solo or with musicians she delights in gathering.
-Recent concerts include a speakeasy in upstate New York; an art gallery in Lancaster, Pennsylvania; house concerts everywhere; and, in California, a ranch in Napa, a cafe in Sacramento, and at the historic Nevada Theatre in Nevada City, where she lives (when she’s not back east, teaching).
-Sands also hosts a bi-monthly “Songwriter Sunday” at the Nevada City Winery, which, in addition to an open mic and a featured songwriter, allows her to hone new tunes and play with a variety of stunning musicians.
+Recent concerts include a launch party for her own memoir (now in paperback), a speakeasy in upstate New York; an art gallery in Lancaster, Pennsylvania; house concerts everywhere; and, in California, a ranch in Napa, a cafe in Sacramento, and at the historic Nevada Theatre in Nevada City, where she lives (when she’s not back east, teaching).
+Sands also hosts an occasional “Songwriter Sunday,” which, in addition to an open mic and a featured songwriter, allows her to hone new tunes and play with a variety of stunning musicians.
 These include some of the musicians featured on her album—Randy McKean, Maggie McKaig, Luke Wilson, and Louis B. Jones—as well as other cherished musical comrades.

 Isn’t it lovely when an album comes from nowhere and you just end up falling in love with the songs?
 Sands’ music has a deep roots-based vibe, Americana crossed with folk and blues, making for a very organic record.
 The album is just incredibly endearing and earthy and also passionate and uplifting, a gentle gliding record full of diversity.
 Think along the lines of, say, June Tabor, Joni Mitchell, and Loreena McKennit through to Alanis Morissette and even Carly Simon, with Sands’ Gospel-tinted ‘Light A Candle’.
 Sands Hall’s music is a delight, with every song telling a story.